Data Quality rule builder - Amazon Glue Studio

 • The rule editor displays the number of errors next to the red error icon.

-• When you click on the line with the error, a description of the error and location (line and column) are displayed at the bottom of the rule editor.
+• When you choose the line with the error, descriptions of the error and location (line and column) are displayed at the bottom of the rule editor.

 Data quality actions

 Choose between the following actions.
-Actions enable you to publish results to CloudWatch or stop jobs based on specific criteria.
+You can use actions to publish results to CloudWatch or stop jobs based on specific criteria.
 Actions are only available after you create a rule.

 Data quality transform output